WomenPlusPlus/deploy-impact-21-kona-b/backend/readme.md

 ## Limitations

 - Although using CSVs as the data source made it easier for us to collaborate and explore different ways to structure the data, it can be tricky to maintain.
-Unlike SQL, CSV files have no restricted structure which makes it more prone to crash the backend/frontend with any small change.
+Unlike SQL, CSV files have no restricted structure which makes it more prone to crash the backend/frontend with any small changes.
 It is also tricky to add/update/delete the CSV files using APIs since it will not be easy to ensure the APIs are called by the authorized team.
 Therefore, we chose to not add such features, to avoid adding misleading data to the data we have.

 - Some strings, such as URLs, are malformed when displayed on the frontend and need some cleaning/default values.
 This issue should've been compromised with the frontend since strings can be displayed in different formats on different platforms.

 ## Future Development

 - Migrate the backend to read from postgres DB instead of CSV files.
 We currently store the data in Postgres on this [branch]( https://github.com/WomenPlusPlus/deploy-impact-21-kona-b/tree/config-db-container/backend).
-However, further development is needed to refactor the backend to read from the SQL backend.
+However, further development is needed to refactor the backend to read from the SQL database.

   It is still possible to use the existing backend logic since pandas library supports SQL queries.
 Additionally, future developers can use the relational tables features in SQL to make the code more efficient and reliable.